hylang/hy/CONTRIBUTING.rst

 (case-insensitive) wording, because when a PR containing such text is merged, GitHub automatically closes the mentioned issues, which is handy.
-Conversely, avoid this exact language if you want to mention an issue without closing it (because e.g. you've partly but not entirely fixed a bug).
+Conversely, avoid this exact language if you want to mention an issue without closing it (e.g. because you've partly but not entirely fixed a bug).

-Before any PR is merged, it must be approved by one or more members of Hy's core team, none of whom may be the author of the PR.
-Changes to the documentation, or trivial changes to code, need to be approved by **one** member.
-All other PRs need to be approved by **two** members.
+Before any PR is merged, it must be approved by members of Hy's core team, excluding the PR's author.
+Changes to the documentation, or trivial changes to code, need to be approved by **one** member; all other PRs need to be approved by **two** members.

-Anybody may perform the merge.
-Merging should create a merge commit (don't squash, because that would remove separation between logically separate commits, and don't fast-forward, because that would throw away the history of the commits as a separate branch), which should include the PR number in the commit message.
+Anybody on the team may perform the merge.
+Merging should create a merge commit (don't squash unless necessary, because that would remove separation between ogically separate commits, and don't fast-forward, because that would throw away the history of the commits as a separate branch)which should include the PR number in the commit message.

 Contributor Code of Conduct